carpentries-incubator/genome-mining/_episodes/01-introduction.md

 - "Discuss bioinformatic's good practices with your colleagues."

 keypoints:
-- "Natural products are encoded in Biosynthetic Gene Clusters"
+- "Natural products are encoded in Biosynthetic Gene Clusters (BGCs)"
+- "Genome mining describes the exploitation of genomic information with specialized algorithms intended to discover and study BGCs.
 ---

 ## Genome mining aims to find BGCs